Maps reveal where rain will hit as February poised to be wettest in 258 years

 Some more showers are set to lash parts of the UK this week after what is set to be the wettest February in 258 years.

-The Met Office forecast shows rain and cloud are making their way from the north on Tuesday, but they are likely to weaken throughout the day.
+Wednesday will have a dry start for most, the Met Office forecast says, but rain is expected to move in from the West expanding eastwards, and covering all parts as the day progresses.

-The showers will continue intermittently throughout the week, occassionally blustery with some sunny spells.
+The showers will continue intermittently throughout the week, occasionally blustery with some sunny spells.

 ”Whilst there will be some heavy rain at times this week, it’s not going to be as wet as it has been through much of February,” said Alex Burkill, meteorologist at the Met Office.